stackhpc/ansible-slurm-appliance/docs/image-build.md

       then delete the failed volume, select cancelling the build when Packer queries, and then retry.
 This is [Openstack bug 1823445](https://bugs.launchpad.net/cinder/+bug/1823445).

 5. The built image will be automatically uploaded to OpenStack with a name prefixed `openhpc` and including a timestamp and a shortened git hash.

-# Extending an existing image

-Extending an existing images uses the same process as described above is followed, but the Packer variable definition file should:
-  - Set `source_image_name` to be an existing fat image (e.g. one provided by StackHPC) rather than a RockyLinux GenericCloud image
-  - Set `inventory_groups` should only include the additional functionality (= role name), e.g. `lustre`
-  - Probably set the variable `image_name`, e.g. to `openhpc-lustre` to distinguish it from an existing fat image

-Setting the inventory groups in this way allows adding additional functionality into images from StackHPC, without modifying the existing packages in the image (which have been tested in CI).
-This is the recommended way to modify images to add site-specific functionality.

 # Build Process